A Second Dog Is Not a Cure For Separation Anxiety

-I have heard that question so many times, but unfortunately there’s no clear cut answer.
-Another dog might help your dog feel less lonely, but if your dog has separation anxiety the presence of another dog isn’t likely to change his behavior.
+I have heard that question so many times, but like so many other things in life there is no clear cut answer.
+Another dog might help your dog feel less lonely, but if your dog has separation anxiety from you the presence of another dog isn’t likely to change his behavior.

-In certain scenarios the presence of another dog might even make the situation worse.
+In certain scenarios the addition of another dog can make things even worse.

-In theory getting a second dog to help out your first one makes sense.
-Your second dog will keep him company when you’re away & alleviate all that extra stress, right?
+In theory getting another dog to help with your current dog’s separation anxiety makes perfect sense.
+Your second dog will keep your dog company when you’re away & alleviate all that extra stress and anxiety, right?

 In practice it’s not so simple.

 When you get a second dog because your first is experiencing separation anxiety one of three things is likely to happen:

 - Your current dog will still have separation anxiety when you leave.

 - Your current dog will teach your new dog that stressing out when you leave is “normal.”

 - Your current dog will be less anxious with their new buddy around.